openstack/magnum/doc/source/userguide.rst

   This is a mandatory parameter and there is no default value.

 --keypair \<keypair\>
-  The name or UUID of the SSH keypair to configure in the cluster servers for ssh access.
+  The name of the SSH keypair to configure in the cluster servers for ssh access.
 You will need the key to be able to ssh to the servers in the cluster.
 The login name is specific to the cluster driver.
 If keypair is not provided in template it will be required at